 What excites me are the opportunities which future developments will bring for Lifelites’ assistive technology, and the potential this has for children with life-limiting illnesses and disabilities.

 As technology evolves to create increasingly immersive experiences, I want to see Lifelites continue to keep up with these advances, as well as ensuring accessibility for children who in some cases can’t move and have great difficulties in communicating.

 I have therefore pledged to leave a gift in my will to Lifelites, so that when I have passed, as well as making sure my family are taken care of, I can rest assured that the work of this terrific charity can continue to give life-limited and disabled children a chance to escape the confines of their condition.

 Please join me in considering leaving a gift in your will to Lifelites.
 Any gift, no matter how small you think it is, will help to carry on this vital work for children and young people today and in the future.
 It’s very easy to do and is a perfect way of creating a lasting legacy to those who need our help the most.”

 If you are interested in leaving a gift in your will to Lifelites, please get in touch by emailing firstname.lastname@example.org or calling 0207 440 4200.

 If you are unsure how to leave a gift in your will, you can find some more information here.

-Writing or amending a will can seem daunting, and it’s difficult to know where to start.
+Writing or amending a will can be fairly simple and inexpensive, and makes sure that your wishes will be followed.
 The information below should help answer any questions you have.